 The pilot program will provide testing, telehealth consultations, and the delivery of anti-viral medication at zero cost to eligible community members.
 The criteria to participate in the program includes being at least 18 years of age, having an email address, speaking English or Spanish and consenting to participate in the pilot program.

-Enrollment for residents in Berks County will begin on January 17; details on how to enroll will be available soon.
+Enrollment for residents in Berks County will begin on January 17 at test2treat.org.
 Once enrolled, participants will be eligible to receive at-home rapid tests by mail.
 If they test positive for COVID-19, they will be invited to participate in a telehealth consultation with a medical provider and can receive, at no cost to the participant, anti-viral medication delivered directly to their home or for picked up at a local pharmacy.

 “The Department of Health is committed to creating health equity across Pennsylvania,” Acting Secretary of Health and Physician General Dr. Denise Johnson said.
 “The Home Test to Treat pilot program is a step toward that goal and we are excited that Berks County was chosen as the first in the nation to pilot this important program.”